Primary Care Doctors

 Internal medicine doctors are also trained in the essentials of primary care internal medicine, which incorporates an understanding of disease prevention; wellness; substance abuse; mental health; and effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.

 A family medicine physician is concerned with the total healthcare of the individual and the family and is trained to diagnose and treat a wide variety of ailments in patients of all ages.
-A family physician's training includes internal medicine, pediatrics, obstetrics and gynecology, psychiatry, and geriatrics.
-Special emphasis is placed on prevention and the primary care of entire families, using consultations and community resources when appropriate.
+A family doctor's training includes internal medicine, pediatrics, obstetrics and gynecology, psychiatry, and geriatrics.
+Among these family doctors, special emphasis is placed on prevention and the primary care of entire families, using consultations and community resources when appropriate.

 A pediatrician is concerned with the physical, emotional and social health of children from birth to young adulthood.
 Care encompasses a broad spectrum of health services ranging from preventive healthcare to the diagnosis and treatment of acute and chronic diseases.
 A pediatrician deals with biological, social and environmental influences on the developing child.